MoonshineSG/Simplify3D-to-OctoPrint/README.md

 - settings passed as parameters overwrite the ones in the ini file.
 - [output_filepath] will be replaced by Simplify3D with the full path of the saved GCODE file.

+UPDATE: put [output_filepath] between double quotes "[output_filepath]" to allow you use spaces in the file name

 ![screenshot](screenshot_1.png)